3daddict/themekit-webpack/CONTRIBUTING.md

 ### Where do I go from here?

 If you notice a bug or have a feature request, [make one](https://github.com/activeadmin/activeadmin/issues/new)!
 I'm no pro, creating issues helps improve this repo and helps learn about all that is involved building themes.
+Please make sure to check the [CODE_OF_CONDUCT.md](https://github.com/3daddict/themekit-webpack/blob/master/CODE_OF_CONDUCT.md) before contributing to this repo.

 ### Fork & create a branch